 Consumer opinion on fully self-driving vehicles

-It might seem that 45% of consumers believing that self-driving automobiles are unsafe represents a great challenge for the automotive industry.
+It might seem that 45% of consumers do not believe in autonomous vehicles safety.
+It represents a great challenge for the automotive industry.
 Yet compared to the 72% who believed this the previous year, it seems that manufacturers and developers have taken a huge step in building trust between consumers and self-driving cars.
 Successful on-road tests are definitely the most powerful tool for automotive market players to show that full automation can also be safe.

 By removing the risks of driver fatigue and alcohol impairment, fatal accidents in the US could be reduced by 45.5%.